 The youth set-up at Lions – started by David Hyman and the late Philip Greenwold in 2000 – now has over 30 teams, from U7s to U18s, which makes it one of the biggest community clubs in Hertfordshire.
 Alongside the club’s Sunday teams and Masters, Rowley Lane is a hive of footballing activity throughout the week.

 Following residencies at a number of temporary venues including Copthall Stadium, 2002 saw the Lions in our permanent home at Rowley Lane, Arkley.

-Due to a lack of floodlights and a stand, Lions senior team had to ground share in order to play in the South Midlands League.
-This meant spells at St Albans City, Broxbourne, and Hemel Hempstead Town.
-However, first team football will be returning to Rowley Lane in 2015/16 as the new Alan Mattey stand and floodlights will more than meet the club’s needs in the future.
+Due to a lack of floodlights and a stand, Lions senior team had to ground share at St Albans City, Broxbourne, and Hemel Hempstead Town in order to play in the South Midlands League.
+However, first team football returned to Rowley Lane in 2015/16 as the new Alan Mattey Stand and floodlights will more than meet the club’s needs in the future.